The problem

 {"status": "archived"}

 ).in_("id", stale_ids).execute()Scan time: 48s → 22s.
-Half the runtime gone, still too slow for a button that fires synchronously from the browser.
+Half the runtime gone, and still too slow for a button that fires synchronously from the browser.

 Fix 3: offload the sync client to a thread pool